 Can Your Local Landscaper Restore Your Shoreline?
 Look at These Photos of Landscapers’ Work and See for Yourself

 You know how the photographers on Discovery Channel-type nature shows need to camp out for months or years to photograph a rare event – like the 1-day mating season of a near-extinct rainforest bird?
 Can you imagine the planning and patience that goes into documenting that?

 We, Lakeshore Guys®, have pulled off a similar feat of photography: we’ve photographed the blink-of-an-eye lifespan of shorelines built by landscapers, contractors, and other non-specialists.
 We captured some of those shorelines’ short and ugly lifespans on camera, just as Mother Nature ate them whole and spat the bones into the water.

-But our photos don’t capture the pain of the property owners who paid good money for the shorelines we’re about to show you.
+But our photos don’t capture the pain of the property owners who paid good money for the shorelines (or boat ramps) we’re about to show you.

 They call Lakeshore Guys® because their landscaper-built shorelines are washing away, soon to become government-owned property (that the homeowners still must pay taxes on).
 In extreme cases erosion has brought the water’s edge within a few feet of the home’s foundation.

 They call us with frustration because they paid someone – almost always a landscaper – to build a shoreline that was supposed to hang together for more than a season.

-You may know first-hand what a landscaper’s shoreline work looks like and how poorly it fares against erosion.
+You may know first-hand what a non-specialist’s shoreline work looks like and how poorly it fares against erosion.
 But in case not, below is a small but representative sampling of some landscaper-built shorelines we’ve seen.

 We wish we could call this photo gallery “Landscapers’ Greatest Hits,” “Scariest Shorelines Ever Built,” or “The Landscaper Shoreline Freak Show” – but there’s nothing extraordinary about these photos or the shorelines in them.
 These are ordinary photos of the typical work of your typical landscaper.